wangshanze/BiGRU-MSTA-Batteries-RUL/README.md

 # BiGRU-MSTA-Batteries-RUL
 This repository is used to store the codes of papers to be published in Batteries, which will be uploaded after publication.
+MSTA is a multi-scale temporal attention mechanism, which is effectively applied to the life prediction of lithium batteries.
+Its performance in different fields and datasets with different feature scales will be explored in the future.
+Welcome to download the test.